 Does UMTS use CDMA?

 UMTS networks employed Code Division Multiple Access (CDMA) as the access technology which enabled peak downlink bit rates of up to 2 Mbps.
 The earlier GSM networks were based on a combination of Frequency Division Multiple Access (FDMA) and Time Division Multiple Access (TDMA).
 Interestingly CDMA was also used by the other key 3G technology, CDMA2000, but in UMTS, the CDMA technology was called Wideband CDMA because the bandwidth of the channels was wider than what was used by CDMA2000 networks.
 Channel bandwidths of 5 MHz, 10 MHz and 20 MHz were possible in UMTS, but 5 MHz was the channel bandwidth that was mostly deployed.
 For 3G UMTS migration, GSM radio networks were upgraded to the WCDMA technology.
 The core network architecture did not change because the earlier GSM enhancements, GPRS and EDGE, had already introduced new network nodes, SGSN and GGSN, for the packet-switched capability.
-UMTS networks were backwards compatible, which means any 3G mobile phones could still connect to the 2G GSM networks.
+UMTS networks were backwards compatible, which means any 3G mobile phone could still connect to the 2G GSM networks.
 GSM and UMTS networks were also well-integrated to support GSM<->UMTS Intertechnology handovers (IRAT – Inter Radio Access Technology).
 Please have a look at our dedicated post for more information on SGSN and GGSN.

 What does UMTS mean for an average phone user?